nspcc-dev/neofs-spec/06-blockchain/03-container.md

     type: ByteArray
 ```

 setEACL notification\.
-This notification is produced when container owner wants to update extended ACL of the container\.
-Alphabet nodes of the Inner Ring catch notification and validate container ownership\, signature and token if it is present\.
+This notification is produced when a container owner wants to update an extended ACL of a container\.
+Alphabet nodes of the Inner Ring catch the notification and validate container ownership\, signature and token if present\.

 ```
 setEACL: